Languages

 Impact

 Our MFL curriculum will ensure all children develop key language learning skills set out by the national curriculum, as well as a love of languages and learning about other cultures.
 By the end of year six, our children understand and respond to spoken and written language.
 They speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.
 They can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learned.
-Through our curriculum and curriculum enrichment, they develop a passion and love of languages, as can be seen below:
+Through our curriculum enrichment, they develop a passion and love of languages.

 Spanish Champions

 In 2022, we introduced our Spanish Champions to Drighlington Primary.
-Each class, from Y2 to Y6, has 2 Spanish Champions who are responsible for promoting Spanish language use and a love of all things Spanish across school.
-Each week they attend a meeting, where they learn a key piece of Spanish vocabulary that they then take back to their classes to learn that week.
+Each class, from Y3 to Y6, has 2 Spanish Champions who are responsible for promoting Spanish language use and a love of all things Spanish across the school.
+Each week they attend a meeting, where they decide on a theme and learn key pieces of Spanish vocabulary related to that theme.
+They then take back to their classes to learn that week.
 The aim is for the vocabulary to be words that can be used frequently, thus promoting retention.
 We started with greetings and words that could be used for answering the register - if you are in school at registration, you will hear the children responding to the register in a variety of different ways.
 By far the most popular part of the role has been the opportunity for the champions to go and teach the vocabulary to our younger pupils; every week they teach a short lesson to our YN-Y1 pupils and they really are skilled at it!

 How you can help your child at home